rattaoup/pytorch-simclr/README.md

 TODO: Merge `feature_averaging.py` and `feature_averaging_spirograph.py` (done)

+TODO: refactor and test `invclr.py` on all datasets.
+Top priority!

 TODO: test `feature_averaging.py` works on spirograph and on cifar

 TODO: Merge `lbfgs_linear_clf_spirograph.py` and `lbfgs_linear_clf_spirograph_cp.py` and make this support classification with untransformed inputs for CIFAR